dartess/dartess-eslint-plugin/README.md

 ```

-### Notes

-1. The package is intended for use with TypeScript (it'll be useful for plain JS, but it hasn't been weel-tested).

-2. The package is intended for use with [React New JSX Transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).

-3. The package is intended for use only with the `flat` eslint config.

 ## Next steps

-1. If you are using React, you also probably will want to add
+If you're using React, you also probably will want to add
 [eslint-plugin-react-refresh](https://www.npmjs.com/package/eslint-plugin-react-refresh).
 This plugin requires manual setup for you build tools.

-2. If you are using Mobx with legacy decorators, you have to enable rule `mobx/missing-make-observable` manually.
+If you're using Mobx with legacy decorators, you have to enable rule `mobx/missing-make-observable` manually.

+### Formatters

+If you're want to (and you should to) use formatting tools, you need to additionally install and setup something else.

+#### dprint

+Use `eslint-plugin-format` with rule `format/dprint` for running `dprint` as eslint rule (you probably will want to add `eslint-config-prettier` for disabling unnecessary rules).

+#### Biome

+Use `eslint-config-biome` for disabling unnecessary rules.

+#### Oxlint

+Use `eslint-plugin-oxlint` for disabling unnecessary rules.

+#### Prettier (Old School)

+* Use `eslint-config-prettier` for disabling unnecessary rules.
+* Use `eslint-plugin-prettier` for running `prettier` as eslint rule.
+* Use `eslint-plugin-format` with rule `format/prettier` for running `prettier` as eslint rule (you probably will want to add `eslint-config-prettier` for disabling unnecessary rules).

 ## Supported Rules

 Each rule has emojis denoting:

-- ✅ if it belongs to the `recommended` configuration
+- ✅ if it belongs to the one of `recommended` configuration
 - 🔧 if some problems reported by the rule are automatically fixable by the `--fix` [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) option
 - 💡 if some problems reported by the rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions)